-We are a supplier of clean energy.
-Our generating capacity includes primarily nuclear, wind, solar, natural gas and hydroelectric assets.
-Through our integrated business operations, we sell electricity, natural gas, and other energy-related products and sustainable solutions to various types of customers, including distribution utilities, municipalities, cooperatives, and commercial, industrial, governmental, and residential customers in markets across multiple geographic regions.
+We are a supplier of carbon-free energy.
+Our generating capacity primarily consists of nuclear, wind, solar, natural gas and hydroelectric assets.
+Through our integrated business operations, we sell electricity, natural gas, and other energy-related products and sustainable solutions to various types of customers, including distribution utilities, municipalities, cooperatives, and commercial, industrial, governmental, and residential customers in competitive markets across multiple geographic regions.
 We have five reportable segments: Mid-Atlantic, Midwest, New York, ERCOT and Other Power Regions.